 As they progressed in writing the story, there came a point where the quill that Ganesha was using to write it down broke and he had no other quills with him at that moment.
 Ved Vyas could not stop narrating the story since the condition was already set in stone for him.
 Without wasting any time, Ganesha quickly broke off one of his own tusks and fashioned it into a pen, using it to continue writing the epic without interruption.
 This allowed the epic to become a holy one and Ganesha and Vyas ended up completing it together.

 This story of Ganesha shows very clearly how necessary it is to be disciplined and determined to complete a task once you have accepted to complete it, no matter what happens.
 A personal sacrifice might also be necessary to complete something epic.

 This story follows right after the proceedings of Kubera’s dinner.

-After eating to his will, Ganesha’s stomach had become terribly large and he got a pot belly.
+After eating to his will, Ganesha’s stomach had become terribly large and he got a potbelly.
 Walking around with it became difficult for him and as he moved, he ended up losing his balance and stumbled and fell down.
 The moon, who was watching all of this, began laughing at Ganesha’s predicament.
-Seeing moon humiliate him, Ganesha cursed the moon, making it completely invisible.
-The moon, realising its mistake, began pleading to Ganesha for forgiveness.
+Seeing the moon humiliate him, Ganesha cursed the moon, making it completely invisible.
+The moon, realizing its mistake, began pleading to Ganesha for forgiveness.
 Relenting to his incessant apologies, Ganesha then decided to set in a cycle where the moon appeared and disappear every 15 days.

 One should never laugh at somebody else’s problems or deformities.
 This is impolite and is not a sign of good behaviour.